cloudmesh-community/fa19-516-144/project/report.md

 ## Acknowledgments

-Gregor von Laszewsk, for assistance in writing the manual
+Gregor von Laszewsk, for assistance in writing the config encryption page